bluegreen-labs/phenocam_installation_tool_v2_dev/INSTALL.md

 4. My camera is unresponsive, what should I do?

+ - reboot the camera by cycling the power or rebooting via the web interface
- - do a factory reset by pressing the recessed button on the back of the camera with a small metal rod
+ - when all else fails, do a factory reset by pressing the recessed button on the back of the camera with a small metal rod (note that this will require you to upload a new key)

 5. I want to run a custom setup, where do I find information?

- - the software only supports PhenoCam US and ICOS phenocams, for custom setups contanct BlueGreen Labs.
+ - the software is provided AS IS and only supports PhenoCam US and ICOS phenocams, for custom setups contanct BlueGreen Labs.